dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

 * At national scale, event type PI are generally much faster than enrollment type PI to calculate, and potentially easier for end users to interpret.
 When designing essential program indicators for your program, try to find ways to include all the relevant program data in a single program stage if possible.
 Program rules allow Assigning data element values from a previous event into subsequent events, or into another stage.
 Further, program rules can be employed to only show specific sections program stages based on certain data values are entered, making it easier to include all relevant data into a single stage.
 * See the Tracker Implementation Guidance for more lessons from COVID-19 vaccine systems on configuration of [Tracker analytics at scale](#analytics-performance)

-Once you have an idea of TEI attributes, program stages, data elements, and required program indicators you should be able to draw a **system design diagram** for your proposed Tracker system, highlighting how an individual enrollment progresses between each stage.
+Once you have an idea of tracked entity attributes, program stages, data elements, and required program indicators you should be able to draw a **system design diagram** for your proposed Tracker system, highlighting how an individual enrollment progresses between each stage.
 See the DHIS2 Metadata Package documentation for [examples](https://docs.dhis2.org/en/topics/metadata/disease-surveillance/acute-febrile-illness/design.html#program-configuration).

 After you have developed a schematic for your program, or an early prototype, you should review additional features that will facilitate end user data entry.